Welcome to the Taube Pilates Active Ageing course!

 This course is for people who have completed their Pilates certification and are now facing new challenges not covered in depth by their foundation course.

 HOW LONG DOES THIS COURSE TAKE?

-The Active Ageing course is approximately eight weeks.
+The Active Ageing course is approximately ten weeks.
 You can go through it and you can take your time because you have lifetime access.
 If I were you, I would take some of that time and carve out a couple of one or two hour blocks a week.
 And that way you can keep training your clients, but also you can learn along the way and you can start to test new repertoire with them every time you see them.

 YOU HAVE THE ABILITY TO CHANGE LIVES

 I enjoy helping people feel happy about their body and enjoying life.
 Pilates is the foundation of what I love.
 Obviously, I want to help people change their lives, and I am sure you do too!

 Send me a little DM on Instagram once you join. @taubepilatestraining I’d love to know once you’re in.

 - Effect of pilates method on physical fitness related to health in the elderly: A systematic review